Yevhen Deidei: War in Donbas

 In 2014, Deidei became the coordinator of the battalion of the Special Tasks Patrol Police "Kyiv-1" of the Main Directorate of the Ministry of Internal Affairs of Ukraine in Kyiv.
 In November 2014, he became a people's deputy of the 8th convocation of the Verkhovna Rada on the list of the "People's Front" party.

 In the same year, Deidei became the coordinator of the battalion of the Special Tasks Patrol Police "Kyiv-1" of the Main Directorate of the Ministry of Internal Affairs of Ukraine in Kyiv.
 On 10 September 2014, along with other commanders of volunteer battalions he was included in the Council of war of Ukraine during the congress of the party "People's Front".

-On 24 February 2015, the car in which Deidei was driving was shot from an RPG-7 rocket-propelled grenade launcher.
-This incident occurred in the area of Marinka, Donetsk Oblast.
-Deidei managed to escape from the scene of the shelling, along with two soldiers of the "Kyiv-1" battalion, and get to the Kurakhove district department.
+On 24 February 2015, the car in which Deidei was travelling was shot from an RPG-7 rocket-propelled grenade launcher in the area of Marinka, Donetsk Oblast.
+Deidei managed to escape from the scene of the shelling, along with two soldiers of the "Kyiv-1" battalion, and got to the Kurakhove district department.

-On 14 July 2017, Deidei received a shrapnel wound of a foot with an 82-mm shell in Avdiivka.
+On 14 July 2017, Deidei received a shrapnel wound in a foot with an 82-mm shell in Avdiivka.
 This was reported by his comrade-in-arms in the "Kyiv-1" battalion.
 The Prosecutor's Office of Ukraine opened criminal proceedings.
-According to Ukrainian journalists, at the time when Deidei was in Avdiivka, there was not recorded any heavy shelling.
+According to Ukrainian journalists, at the time when Deidei was in Avdiivka, no heavy shelling was recorded.

 Political life

 During Euromaidan, Deidei met a number of politicians who occupied or subsequently occupied high posts in the Ukrainian authorities - Arseniy Yatsenyuk, Arsen Avakov, and Oleksandr Turchynov.
 Deidei spoke about his decision to become a parliamentarian as follows: "I decided to go to the Verkhovna Rada because I saw people there [in Maidan Nezalezhnosti] who were different from those politicians who were there before us.
 [Previous politicians] did nothing, but robbery and theft.
 And I saw a perspective in these people, so I decided to follow them."

 On 6 February 2015, a number of media published photos of correspondence between the deputy of the "People's Front" Oleksandr Kodola and Deidei.
 The latter promised $1,500 for Kodola for "asking a question" to the Prosecutor General of Ukraine, Vitaly Yarema, during his speech at the Verkhovna Rada.
-Kodola asked Yarema about the former First deputy prosecutor of the Pecherskyi District of Kyiv and, at that time, the Prosecutor of the Prymorsky City District of Odessa, Oleksandr Kuz'menko, who opposed the Euromaidan activists.
+Kodola asked Yarema about the former First deputy prosecutor of the Pecherskyi District of Kyiv and, at that time, the Prosecutor of the Prymorsky City District of Odesa, Oleksandr Kuzmenko, who opposed the Euromaidan activists.

-According to police sources, in 2015, Deidei together with his wife Inga flew four times on a private charter plane AHO633J of Denys Dzenzersʹkyy, whose assistant Ihor Linchevsʹkyy loaned Inga Deidei UAH 3.5 million.
-Together with them, deputies Tetyana Donetsʹ and Andriy Pavelko flew to Berlin and returned to Kyiv from Paris, Cannes, and Budapest.
-During those flights, Deidei and Dzenzersʹkyy used diplomatic passports, which is strictly prohibited, since the purpose of their trip was leisure.
+According to police sources, in 2015, Deidei together with his wife Inga flew four times on a private charter plane AHO633J of Denys Dzenzersky, whose assistant Ihor Linchevsky loaned Inga Deidei ₴3.5 million.
+Together with them, deputies Tetyana Donets and Andriy Pavelko flew to Berlin and returned to Kyiv from Paris, Cannes, and Budapest.
+During those flights, Deidei and Dzenzersky used diplomatic passports, which is strictly prohibited, since the purpose of their trip was leisure.